Churches Together in England: Leadership and governance

 The Fourth Presidency Group consists of the Church of Scotland (Presbytery of England), the Council of Lutheran Churches, the Evangelical Lutheran Church of England, the Evangelische Synode Deutscher Sprache in Großbritannien (German-Speaking Lutheran, Reformed and United Congregations in Great Britain) and the Religious Society of Friends (Quakers in Britain).

 The Forum of Churches Together in England is a conference of around three hundred representatives of churches and bodies associated with Churches Together in England.

-The Moderator of the Forum of Churches Together in England for the three-year period 2015 to 2018 is Ruth Gee (chair of the Darlington Methodist District) with Hilary Topp (a Quaker, working for Student Christian Movement) as Deputy Moderator.
+The Moderator of the Forum of Churches Together in England for the three-year period 2015 to 2018 was Ruth Gee (chair of the Darlington Methodist District) with Hilary Topp (a Quaker, working for Student Christian Movement) as Deputy Moderator.

-The 2018 Forum had the theme 'I am with you always – together in God's mission' and was held in Swanwick, Derbyshire, on 17–19 September 2018.
+The 2018 Forum had the theme 'I am with you always - together in God's mission' and was held in Swanwick, Derbyshire, on 17–19 September 2018.

-The Moderator of the 2022 Forum is Hilary Topp, the Deputy Moderator is Anton Muller.
+The Moderator of the 2022 Forum was Hilary Topp, the Deputy Moderator is Anton Muller.
+The 2025 forum had the theme “One but not the Same: Celebrating diversity - living the difference”.

-The General Secretary of Churches Together in England is Revd Dr Paul Goodliff, who is due to retire during 2022.
-On 4 November 2021, CTE announced that Bishop Mike Royal is to be the next general secretary.
+In early 2026, the General Secretary of Churches Together in England is Bishop Mike Royal.
 Bishop Mike is a bishop with the Apostolic Pastoral Congress.